joseph-vega12/joseph-vega12/README.md

 ### Hi, I'm Joseph! 👋🏼
 _______________________________________________________________________________________________________________________

 Hi, I'm Joseph!
-I'm a software engineer based in Baldwin Park, CA passionate about building full-stack web applications to help people and communities reach their full potentials.
+I'm a software engineer based in Baldwin Park, CA passionate about building full-stack web applications to help people and communities reach their full potential.

 I'm currently open and looking to join an awesome team of developers working on creative projects!